paradoxuum/Mention/README.md

 - /mention add (split_type) (ip)
 - /mention remove (ip)

+The available split types or "chat separators" include:
+- colon
+- double_right_arrow

+The above is subject to change and new split types are likely to be added in the future.

 ## How it works
 Unfortunately there is no universal way of splitting the sender of a chat message from the message itself on the client-side with the current events that LabyMod provides.
 In theory, it could be possible with regex,